huyqle3/b3/README.md

 + LeapMotion Driver: [https://www.leapmotion.com/setup](https://www.leapmotion.com/setup )

 ### Device Support and Drivers
 The latest Oculus Rift runtimes 0.7.0.0-beta and above do not currently work with laptops unfortunately.
 And don't use Windows 10 with Oculus Rift runtimes, 0.6.0.1 and below.
+The library requires the Oculus Rift infrared camera.

 My configurations are:
 ```
-Oculus Runtime: 0.6.0.1-beta
+Oculus Runtime: 0.5.0.1-beta
 Leap Motion: 2.3.1
 OS: Windows 8.1
 ```